saiswarupa706/TinDog/README.md

 # TinDog
-It is a basic project which is made using HTML and CSS
+It is a basic webdevelopment project which is made using HTML and CSS.
+Tools and Technolgies used: HTML and CSS